-The funded status of the 100 largest corporate defined benefit pension plans rose by $62 billion during March as measured by the Milliman 100 Pension Funding Index (PFI).
-The funded status deficit improved to $29 billion from $91 billion at the end of February 2021, due to liability gains incurred during March.
-The liability improvement was the result of an increase in the benchmark corporate bond interest rates used to value pension liabilities.
-As of March 31, 2021, the funded ratio rose to 98.4%, up from 95.1% at the end of February.
-March’s increase caps an impressive first quarter of 2021, which saw a $161 billion improvement in funded status.
-The Milliman 100 PFI funded status is now less than two percentage points away from full funding (at 100%), as the deficit has declined by almost a quarter of a trillion dollars since September 30, 2020.
+The funded status of the 100 largest corporate defined benefit pension plans rose by $43 billion during March as measured by the Milliman 100 Pension Funding Index (PFI).
+The funded status surplus improved to $86 billion from $43 billion at the end of February 2022 thanks to liability gains, which improved due to an increase in the benchmark corporate bond interest rates used to value pension liabilities.
+As of March 31, the funded ratio rose to 105.2%, up from 102.5% at the end of February.
+March’s increase caps an impressive first quarter of 2022 which saw a $92 billion improvement in funded status.
+This is the highest funded ratio recorded by the PFI in nearly 15 years – since the end of 2007.

-The Milliman 100 PFI asset value remained at $1.760 trillion during March due to a relatively low monthly return of 0.37%.
+The Milliman 100 PFI asset value fell by $16 billion to $1.738 trillion at the end of March due to investment losses of 0.56%.
 By comparison, the 2021 Milliman Pension Funding Study reported that the monthly median expected investment return during 2020 was 0.50% (6.2% annualized).

-The projected benefit obligation (PBO), or pension liabilities, decreased to $1.789 trillion at the end of March.
-The change resulted from an increase of 24 basis points in the monthly discount rate to 3.12% for March from 2.88% for February 2021.
-This was the first time discount rates have exceeded 3% at month-end in the last 12 months.
+The projected benefit obligation (PBO), or pension liabilities, decreased to $1.652 trillion at the end of March.
+The change resulted from an increase of 26 basis points in the monthly discount rate to 3.62% for March from 3.36% for February 2022.
+March caps off the fourth consecutive month of discount rate increases.

 |MV||PBO||FUNDED STATUS||FUNDED PERCENTAGE|

 Note: Numbers may not add up precisely due to rounding